 And you should see Fletcher’s eyes light up when she talks about her dipping sauces.
 You would think that’s the main attraction.
 She and her mother get the most experimental in their kitchen when it comes to spreads, sauces and dips.
 Their menu even features a namesake Fletch sauce, which is a French Remoulade made of mustard, ketchup, lemon, vinegar, horseradish, garlic, celery and spices.

-While the Fletcher women may be hustling the concession circuit all summer long, you’ll soon be able to catch them at a brick and mortar concept.
-Fletcher says they are taking over a space on Technology Boulevard, and she is optimistic doors will open to the public in early August.
+While the Fletcher women may be hustling the concession circuit you’ll soon be able to catch them at a brick and mortar concept.
+Fletcher says they are taking over a space on Technology Boulevard.

-The pair set many goals for 2019, as excitement freshly brews amidst the newness of their joint venture.
-They are eager to expand the catering business, and opening the brick and mortar this summer will enable Fletch to have a full-time kitchen to serve weddings and birthday parties, in addition to the large scale events they already do.
+The pair has set many goals as excitement brews amidst the newness of their joint venture.
+They are eager to expand the catering business, and opening the brick and mortar will enable Fletch to have a full-time kitchen to serve weddings and birthday parties, in addition to the large scale events they already do.
 Fletcher says they also want to focus on emergency meal services, and be able to give back if disaster strikes a community.

 “We have assembled a disaster relief team that can be deployed in a moment’s notice to serve fresh, warm meals to local communities that have been displaced or are without power in the aftermath of tornadoes or flooding,” she says.